-Road improvements are completed for a variety of reasons including to extend the life of existing roadway, to manage traffic flow, and support the City's traffic needs through population or economic growth.
+Road improvements are completed for a variety of reasons including to extend the life of existing roadways, to manage traffic flow, and support the city's traffic needs through population or economic growth.

 2019-2020 Tender Drawings Road Rehabilitation and Overlay Program

 Full rehabilitation including sidewalk, street lights and storm work.

 The City regularly upgrades traffic signals, traffic cabinets, and underground wiring.
 The City will also install new signals at intersections or crosswalks when deemed necessary by traffic monitoring reports.